RokNikolic/advent-of-code-golang/README.md

 My Advent of Code shenanigans for the year 2022

 ### Go

-- Using golang version 1.21.0
+- Using Golang version 1.21.0